-This privacy policy is intended to inform users of this website about the type, scope and purpose of the collection and use of personal data by the website operator.
+This privacy policy is intended to inform users of this website about the nature, scope, and purpose of the collection and use of personal data by the website operator.

-The website operator takes your data protection very seriously and treats your personal data confidentially and in accordance with the statutory provisions.
-As new technologies and the constant further development of this website may result in changes to this data protection declaration, we recommend that you read the data protection declaration again at regular intervals.
+The website operator takes your data protection very seriously and treats your personal data confidentially and in accordance with legal regulations.
+As new technologies and the constant development of this website may result in changes to this privacy policy, we recommend that you review the privacy policy at regular intervals.

-The provider of the website automatically collects and stores information in so-called server log files, which your browser automatically transmits to us.
-These are
+The website provider automatically collects and stores information in so-called server log files, which your browser automatically transmits to us.
+These are:

 - Browser type and browser version